-A Venetian harbor filled with uniquely decorated tavernas, bars and shops greets you upon arrival.
-And traces of history can be seen from every angle – an old Turkish Mosque, a Jewish Synagogue, an Orthodox Cathedral and the Venetian wall to name some.
+Chania Crete – A Venetian harbor filled with uniquely decorated tavernas, bars, and shops greets you upon arrival.
+And traces of history can be seen from every angle – an old Turkish Mosque, a Jewish Synagogue, an Orthodox Cathedral, and the Venetian wall to name some.

-Like so many of the Greek islands, Chania has a very checkered past
+Like so many of the Greek islands, Chania Crete has a very checkered past.

-Chania started off with a Minoan settlement around 1100 BC and then fell to Byzantine rule around 400 – 1200 AD…Then came the Venetians, thereafter, the Ottomans (Turkish) and finally the Greeks took the island the early 1900’s.
+Chania started off with a Minoan settlement around 1100 BC and then fell to Byzantine rule around 400 – 1200 AD…Then came the Venetians, thereafter, the Ottomans (Turkish) and finally the Greeks took the island in the early 1900s.

 While walking around the picturesque ‘old town’ you can see remnants of the various periods.
 And Chania was also heavily involved during WWII.
 The British forces that faced the invading Germans were able to hold them off for quite some time.